Conditions implying annular chaos: Computer-Assisted Proofs

 \end{enumerate}

-If these two conditions are fulfilled, we have the existence of a rotational horseshoe for the map $f$.
+If these two conditions are fulfilled, we have the existence of rotational chaos for the map $f$, as a consequence of Theorem C.

 In what follows, pictures are displayed representing the process for the element of the D.S.F. given by $a=3,\,b=0.8$.
 Figure \ref{dis1} shows the small neighborhoods around the fixed points $x_0,x_1$ having sky-blue and light-red colors, and the lines $B,B'$ given in this case by the projection of $y=6$ and $y=-6$, respectively.
-Also, it is displayed $N=\left[\frac{34}{\rho}\right]$ which in this case is $3$ as the rotational difference of $x_0,x_1$ is 12.
-We need that the neighborhoods centered at $x_0,x_1$ form a $N$-D.P.N. and both reach the lower component of $B'$ and the upper component of $B$ under backwards iterations.
+In this case $N=3$ as the rotational difference of $x_0,x_1$ is 12.
+We need that the neighborhoods centered at $x_0,x_1$ form a $1$-dpn and both reach the lower component of $B'$ and the upper component of $B$ under backwards iterations.
 The Figures \ref{dis2} and \ref{dis3} show intermediate backwards iterates of these neighborhoods having the same mentioned colors as far as they don't reach the mentioned lines.
-The last one, \ref{dis4}, shows the change of color when the conditions of Corollary C are numerically fulfilled, namely, when the neighborhoods reach under backwards iterations the two lines.
+The last one, \ref{dis4}, shows the change of color when the conditions of Theorem C are numerically fulfilled, namely, when the neighborhoods reach under backwards iterations the two lines.

 Such visualization shows that for some pair of small neighborhoods of the fixed points $x_0,x_1$ we reach (after 13 steps under negative iterations) the lines given by the projections of $y=6$ and $y=-6$ as required in (1).
-Having this in mind, we work in $C^{++}$ with the Library CAPD::DynSys in order to validate the existence of the points $x_0^+,x_0^-,x_1^+,x_1^-$ (which is based on the Interval Arithmetic method), and hence fulfill the point (1) described above.
+Having this in mind, we work in $C^{++}$ with the Library CAPD::DynSys in order to validate the existence of the points $x_0^+,x_0^-,x_1^+,x_1^-$ (which is based on the Interval Arithmetic method), fulfilling the point (1) described above.